-Please enquire at the school office for a full copy of our sex and relationships education policy.
+Please enquire at the school office for a full copy of the admissions policy.

 Inclusion

 Our school aims to be an inclusive school.
 We hope to make all our children welcome, feel happy and look forward to their school day.
 Every child is different and we view differences as an opportunity for adults and children alike to learn more about ourselves.